Kunlong1994/lab3/Lab-#2.md

 * Plug the webcam into the Pi.
 * Run the node program.
 * Test the functionality with the remote browser.
-4. Make your own variation on this lab assignment: [Change the behavior](#change-the-interaction) of the interaction.
+4. Make it your own
+5. Submit

 ## Detailed steps